-- 1. Participation in the faculty honours programme is subject to the following selection criteria determined by the Executive Board: the student has completed the first bachelor year within one year with a grade of 7.5 or higher. - 9.33a(2f) of the WHW - UR: right to be consulted on selection criteria - 2.
-The faculty honours programme has a study load of 15 EC.
-The composition of the honours programme, which is not part of the regular programme, can be found on the website: https://www.eur.nl/onderwijs/erasmus-honours-academy/facultaire-honoursprogrammas/honoursprogramma-wijsbegeerte. - 3.
-The selection of candidates and admission to the honours programme is assigned to the programme selection committee mandated by the dean.
-The candidate will receive an admission or rejection decision for the honours programme.
+- 1. Participation in the faculty honours programme is subject to the following selection criteria determined by the Executive Board: the student has completed the a minimum of 37.5 EC in philosophy courses, with an approximate grade point average of a 7.0.
+Next to the grade point average, the selection is based on how students express their motivation and commitment to engage actively with the programme. - 9.33a(2f) of the WHW

+UC: right to be consulted on selection criteria

+- 2. The faculty honours programme has a study load of 15 EC.
+The composition of the honours programme, which is not part of the regular programme, can be found on MyEUR. - 3.
+The selection of candidates and admission to the honours programme is assigned to the programme selection committee mandated by the Dean.
+The candidate will receive an admission or rejection decision for the honours programme. - 7.13(2v) of the WHW

-7.13(2v) of the WHW - OC: right of consent regarding the manner of selection - 4.
-Objections to decisions regarding admission to the honours programme or to evaluations within the honours programme can be lodged with the Dispute Resolution Advisory Committee for Student Affairs (GAS).
+PC: right of consent regarding the manner of selection

+4. Objections to decisions regarding admission to the honours programme or to evaluations within the honours programme can be lodged with https://document.com/the-student-objection-Advisory-Committee-for-Student-Affairs (GAS).
 See also Article 9.2.

-Article 3.7 - Transitional arrangements 2024-2025
+Article 3.7 - Transitional arrangements 2025-2026

-Starting from academic year 2024-2025, introductory and advanced philosophy courses belong to bachelor-2 of the BPSD are organized in blocks of 10 weeks, instead of blocks of 5 weeks.
-Transitional arrangements for students that still have to fulfil bachelor-2 courses can be found in appendix 3.
+Starting from academic year 2025-2026, introductory and advanced philosophy courses belong to bachelor-3 of the BPSD are organized in blocks of 10 weeks, instead of blocks of 5 weeks.
+Transitional arrangements for students that still have to fulfil bachelor-3 courses can be found in appendix 3.